Varun5526/Spotify-Data-Analytics-Project/README.md

-# Spotify-Data-Analytics-Project
+# 🎵 Spotify Data Analytics Project

-👨‍💻 What I Did in This Project
+## 👨‍💻 What I Did in This Project

 In this project, I built a complete end-to-end data analytics pipeline.
 Here is a summary of my work: